Shahrullo/Dog-Classification/README.md

 1. When used simple layer structure, the accuracy showed only 14%
 2. When used with Resnet-50 as transfer learning, the accuracy increased rapidly and reached to 83%
-3. The best result has reached with densenet-161 so far - with the accuracy of 88%
+3. The best result has reached with densenet-161 so far - with the accuracy of 88% Could not load the trained models of resnet and densenet because of size limit.
+However, if you run the notebook, you're highly going to get the same result!